dave-br/mame/docs/source/debugger/index.rst

 and / or :ref:`-src_debug_prefix_map <mame-commandline-srcdbgprefixmap>`.

-Once source-level debugging is enabled, you will then be able to access the Debug menu, View Source command from the main debugger window.
-You may switch back and forth between source and disassmbly view, and also open separate disassembly windows while the main window shows source.
+Once source-level debugging is enabled, you will then be able to access the Option menu, Show Source command from the main debugger window.
+You may switch back and forth between source and disassembly view, and open separate disassembly windows even while the main window shows source.

 The source view has a drop-list at the top for selecting which source file to view.
-The list is populated with source file names from the :ref:`MAME Debugging Information File <srcdbg_mdi>`.
+The list is populated with source file paths from the :ref:`MAME Debugging Information File <srcdbg_mdi>`.
 When the debugger is paused, you can change the selection to view the file you wish.
-When stepping, the selection is automatically chosen to show the file associated with the current PC address.
+When stepping, the selection is automatically updated to show the file associated with the current PC address.